viral.app

 Set an account to Unlimited when you want viral.app to track all videos for that account.
 Videos you add through individual video tracking still count against Tracked videos.

-Use Stop tracking when you no longer want viral.app to pick up new videos from an account, but you still want to keep the existing tracked videos and reporting history.
+Use Pause tracking when you no longer want viral.app to pick up new videos from an account, but you still want to keep the existing tracked videos and reporting history.

 Exclude videos